 In addition, creating a partnership agreement will help you and your partner to discuss all aspects of the business, including the operation, accounting records, as well as any other issues that may arise in the development and growth of your partnership.
 With that being said, the agreement doesn't have to be lengthy or complex; it can be a rather simple one.

 While a partnership is rather straightforward, there are unique qualities in establishing a limited liability company (LLC).
 While a partnership doesn't require any paperwork, aside from a written agreement between the parties, an LLC is required to file additional paperwork, which includes the articles of organization.
 This document must be filed with the respective state's Secretary of State or Department of Corporations.
 You must also comply with all other requirements for that particular state.

 Another difference between a partnership and an LLC is that partners are personally liable to the business's debts whereas partners in a limited liability company cannot be held personally liable for the financial obligations of the LLC.
 Therefore, creditors cannot go after the partners' personal assets for those operating an LLC.

 While there are key differences in a general partnership and an LLC, there is one similarity.
 Both types of entities offer pass-through taxation, which means that the owners will report business earnings and losses on their individual tax returns.
 The partnership and LLC do not pay taxes.

-If you need help choosing whether to form a general or limited partnership, you can post your legal need on UpCounsel’s marketplace.
+If you need help choosing whether to form a general or limited partnership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.